Biden's St. Patrick's Day scrambled by Irish PM's COVID case

 “We have to be united,” Biden said.
 “We certainly are.
 But Putin’s brutality and what his troops are doing in Ukraine is just inhumane.”

-Martin said he wanted salute Biden’s leadership in marshaling democracies against what he called an “unjustifiable and immoral war,” “It’s firm, it’s determined, it’s measured, it’s strong,” Martin said.
+Martin said he saluted Biden’s leadership in marshaling democracies against what he called an “unjustifiable and immoral war.”
+“It’s firm, it’s determined, it’s measured, it’s strong,” Martin said.

 Biden also reaffirmed U.S. support for the Good Friday accords, which were signed in 1998 and helped end sectarian violence that had raged for three decades over the issue of Northern Ireland unifying with Ireland or remaining part of the United Kingdom.

-The virtual meeting kicked off the first in a day-long set of festivities that have been reimagined after the Irish leader’s diagnosis.
+The virtual meeting kicked off the first in a daylong set of festivities that were reimagined after the Irish leader’s diagnosis.

+White House press secretary Jen Psaki said Biden was “disappointed” by the virus-induced change, saying the president “was looking forward to having the meeting today.”

+“He is an extrovert, extrovert, extrovert,” she said, noting Biden much prefers in-person meetings to Zoom.
+She said Biden was glad he could continue with the other scheduled events of the day and expressed hope that next year’s celebration would go off without a hitch.

-Martin sat out out the annual “Friends of Ireland Luncheon” at the Capitol, hosted by House Speaker Nancy Pelosi, that Biden attended.
-Biden will go ahead with a White House reception planned for Thursday evening, but Martin will not participate.
+Martin also sat out out the annual “Friends of Ireland Luncheon” at the Capitol hosted by House Speaker Nancy Pelosi and attended by Biden.
+Biden went ahead with a White House reception Thursday evening, but Martin did not participate.

-Martin learned he had tested positive for COVID-19 Wednesday evening while attending an event with Biden and Pelosi, but the White House said the president was not considered a close-contact of Martin — also referred to as Ireland’s taoiseach.
+Martin learned he had tested positive Wednesday evening while attending an event with Biden and Pelosi, but the White House said the president was not considered a close contact of Martin — also referred to as Ireland’s taoiseach.

 All three leaders are vaccinated and boosted.